Analyzing Cross-Phase Effects of Reactive Power Intervention on Distribution Voltage Control: Evaluation on a Complex Distribution System

 \subsection{Prioritized Q Intervention for Effective Voltage Control}

-Algorithm \ref{Alg_1} was devised to add PVs into a distribution system while accounting for the cross-phase effects explained previously.
-It was also used to validate the effectiveness of a new voltage control technique (see Section \ref{VCstrategies}).
+An empirical Algorithm \ref{Alg_1} is now devised to add PVs into a distribution system for increased HC while accounting for the cross-phase effects explained previously.
+The main purpose of this algorithm is to provide a relatable illustration of the cross-phase effects and the means to overcome them.

 The results of running Algorithm \ref{Alg_1} on EPRI J1 feeder are depicted in Fig. \ref{fig: xphase2}.
-These results clearly identify the decremental effects of Q intervention.
+These results clearly identify the decremental effects of uncoordinated Q intervention.
 As shown in the first two rows, for 90 PV additions, all violations are in phase B (68 of them), and they were addressed (Step 6) by activating Q intervention in a prioritized list of 15 PVs in phase B, guided by the VQ-SM.
 When 10 more PVs were added (Step 7a), there were more phase B violations (121 of them), but no phase A or phase C violations under UPF.
 However, when the Q intervention from Step 6 was activated (Step 7b), there were two new violations in phase A. The dominant contributor to the new violations in phase A was the decremental effect from Q intervention on the 15 phase B PVs.
 This was further confirmed by reducing the Q intervention in phase B, which removed the phase A violation, but reintroduced the phase B violations.
 The final solution, as shown in the last row (Step 7c), was to add Q intervention at one phase A PV.